unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/users/{user-id}/ds/{subdirectory}`

-Get user data storge.
+Get user data storage.

+##### Permissions

+One of the following:

+* User can get his own data storage.
+* User must have at least `d_u_list` [permission](#permission-object) to the domain.

 ##### Request

-Request body is empty.
+* Request body is empty.
+* Requires authentication.

 ##### Response

-On success, response has HTTP status 200 and a body containing is dependent upon whatever you set.
+* `200 OK`: Returned along with a body containing is dependent upon whatever you set, if get user data storage successful.

-On failure, response has HTTP status of 400 or greater.
+* `403 Forbidden`: one of the following:
+    * Returned if the caller user is not authenticated.
+    * Returned if the caller user does not have permission to get user data storage.
+* `404 Not Found`: Returned if the user id is invalid.

 ##### Example